 Lord Of The Rings

 Jimmy’s Lord Of The Rings poster is probably the most well known of them all, being one of Athena’s best-selling posters of that time.
-Due to its popularity it has been reprinted various times since its initial release and regularly pops up on eBay.
+Due to its popularity it has been reprinted various times since its initial release and therefore regularly pops up on eBay.
+The reprints all feature a white border, though.

-Over the years a number of posters and artworks have been created which were clearly influenced by Jimmy’s original work.
+Over the years various artists have created a number of posters and artworks which were clearly influenced by Jimmy’s original work.

 The Walt Disney company used an illustration by Spanish artist José Maria Manrique for a story in which Donald Duck experiences a vivid LOTR-influenced daydream, and one can cleary tell Manrique’s cover is based on Jimmy’s poster.